 I heard so many people say this is a German tradition but I can assure you nobody in Germany even knows what this Christmas pickle is supposed to be.

-Either way it’s a fun activity for the whole family.
+Either way it’s a fun activity using holiday decoration for the whole family.

 20. Elf on the Shelf